thefifthagreement/python-best-practices-cookiecutter/{{cookiecutter.repo_name}}/README.md

 ```

 ## Credits
-This package was created with Cookiecutter and based on the [sourcery-ai/python-best-practices-cookiecutter](https://github.com/sourcery-ai/python-best-practices-cookiecutter) project template.
+This package was created with Cookiecutter and the [thefifthagreement/python-best-practices-cookiecutter](https://github.com/thefifthagreement/python-best-practices-cookiecutter.git) project template.